 There are two main hiking paths in Coronado National Memorial - one is Joe's Canyon Trail

-, descending 1,350 feet from Montezuma Pass Overlook along a side canyon back to the visitor center, initially through bushy grassland then into the oak woodland.
+, descending 1,350 feet from Montezuma Pass along a ridge then down a side canyon back to the visitor center, initially through bushy grassland then into the oak woodland.
 This is best hiked downhill as a one-way trip, if a car shuttle is available.
 The second is the Yaqui Ridge Trail

 , just over 1 mile long but also quite steep, this drops 500 feet down a ravine, right to the border with Mexico, and international boundary post number 102.
 The path itself is unremarkable but it is worthwhile to stand at this very remote spot at the edge of the country, or even step over the fence into a different land.
 The course of the border is visible a long way west, as a barbed wire fence running dead straight over the uninhabited grasslands.
 This point is also the southern terminus of the Arizona Trail, a cross-state route spanning 790 miles that ends in the north at the Utah border in Coyote Valley, near the Paria River.